How to Bind a Quilt – no hand sewing required!

 Sew along the crease or drawn line and trim the seam allowance to 1/4”.
 Press or finger press the seam allowance open.

 4. Refold the binding and finish sewing it to the quilt.

-To finish sewing the binding down on the back of the quilt, I like to stitch in the ditch from the right side of the mini quilt, catching the binding on the back.
-In order for this to work, the binding must be wrapped tightly around and secured to the back.
+To finish sewing the binding down on the back of the quilt, I like to stitch in the ditch from the front side of my quilt, catching the binding on the back.
+In order for this to work, the binding must be wrapped tightly around and secured to the quilt back.